bandrewfisher/next-js-markdown-blog-template/README.md

 ### Can I use this template for commercial projects?
 Yes, you can use this template for commercial projects.
 Please see the [license](LICENSE) for more information.

+## Acknowledgements
+- [Next.js + Contentlayer Blog Starter](https://github.com/shadcn/next-contentlayer): Thanks to the maintainers of this project for the inspiration.
+I referenced this project to figure out how to set up Contentlayer with Next.js.